replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

-From the customer perspective, the installation is complete when they can log into the application and see that is was complete.
+From the customer perspective, the installation is complete when they can log into the application and see that it was complete.
 Once your install is complete, the tab "Harbor Registry" should show the login page for Harbor.